amethyst/specs/docs/tutorials/src/13_saveload.md

 that are `Clone + serde::Serialize + serde::DeserializeOwned`, however you may
 need to implement it (or derive it using [`specs-derive`]).
-In which case, you may introduce more bounds to the first generic parameter and will need to replace `NoError` with a custom type, this custom type must implement `From<<TheComponent as ConvertSaveload>::Error>` for all `Component`s, basically.
+In which case, you may introduce more bounds to the first generic parameter and will need to replace `Infallible` with a custom type, this custom type must implement `From<<TheComponent as ConvertSaveload>::Error>` for all `Component`s, basically.